Water Has a Memory: Preserving Portsmouth and Strawbery Banke from Sea Level Rise

 The Water Has a Memory exhibit, in partnership with the City of Portsmouth, is a model to tell the story of sea level rise and asks visitors to think about what’s to come as the climate warms and to think about the number of factors contributing to increased flooding events from surface water and groundwater.

-On display in the exhibit are artifacts showing the City of Portsmouth’s infrastructure including hollowed-out logs that served as pipes and the iron ones that eventually replaced them.
-Additionally, view some of the City’s first water meters, which encouraged early residents to think of water as a resource and an old map showing how interwoven Portsmouth is with the river.
+On display in the exhibit were artifacts illustrating the City of Portsmouth’s infrastructure, including hollowed-out logs that once served as pipes and the iron ones that eventually replaced them.
+Visitors could also see some of the City’s earliest water meters, which prompted early residents to think of water as a resource, along with an old map showing Portsmouth’s deep connection to the river.

-The Museum continues to enhance the exhibit, which is entering its fourth year in the Rowland Gallery.
-Strawbery Banke partnered with the University of New Hampshire Geospatial Lab to install data loggers in three locations to monitor water depth, salinity, and relative humidity.
-This data is disseminated by UNH and sent in real-time to a kiosk in the exhibit.
+Throughout the exhibit’s run, the Museum continually enhanced it.
+In its fourth year in the Rowland Gallery, Strawbery Banke partnered with the University of New Hampshire Geospatial Lab to install data loggers in three locations to monitor water depth, salinity, and relative humidity.
+This data was disseminated by UNH and sent in real time to a kiosk within the exhibit.

 Click the link above to listen to NHPR’s report